CINA

 • Does not compensate publishers for data that it forces them to turn over at their expense, and allows the data to be sold.

-CA/Google "deal" - Status: CINA needs a Board Seat
+CA/Google "deal" - Status: Request CINA Board Seat

-CA/Google "deal" - Status: CINA needs a Board Seat
+CA/Google "deal" - Status: Request CINA Board Seat

-CA/Google "deal" - Status: CINA needs a Board Seat
+CA/Google "deal" - Status: Request CINA Board Seat

-CA/Google "deal" - Status: CINA needs a Board Seat
+CA/Google "deal" - Status: Request CINA Board Seat

-Assemblymember Buffy Wicks.
+SB 155 - Google settlement - GoBiz/Asm Buffy Wicks/ Approved Oct.
+11, 2025 Gov. Newsom: budget in question as state portion is not included in the 2027 budget Assemblymember Buffy Wicks.
 An arrangement between the State of California and Google is being worked on to pay California news publishers to mitigate the damage the monopoly has caused to the news industry.
-The Librarian of California and a tentative board have been penciled out to work out distribution of any deal funds.
-These groups include: California News Publishers Association, California Black Media, Latino Media Collaborative and Ethnic Media Services and Media Guild of the West.
+GoBiz is planned to work out the distribution of any deal funds.
+The advisory board seats include: California News Publishers Association(2 seats), California Black Media, Latino Media Collaborative and Ethnic Media Services and Media Guild of the West, with two at large seats.
 CINA seeks a position on the board.

 AB 1444 Public Notice: Assemblymember Heath Flora (R- Ripon) OPPOSE